-BPI Asset Management and Trust Corporation (BPI AMTC), the asset management arm of Bank of the Philippine Islands (BPI), says that while global economies and stock markets are reeling from the effects of the COVID-19 pandemic, the “red numbers on the board” can actually indicate that it is prime bargain hunting season for well-positioned investors.
+BPI Asset Management and Trust Corporation (BPI AMTC), the asset management arm of the Bank of the Philippine Islands (BPI), says that while global economies and stock markets are reeling from the effects of the COVID-19 pandemic, the “red numbers on the board” can indicate that it is prime bargain hunting season for well-positioned investors.

 “Investors are hedging their bets on which companies will bounce back quickly once the COVID-19 pandemic is over and when life returns with some semblance of normalcy, at which time they can then anticipate to enjoy the fruits of their liquidity,” says Sheila Marie Tan, BPI AMTC President.

 Not everyone is equally positioned, however.
 On the other end of the investing spectrum, some may have just been starting and sank a significant chunk of their savings to buy a handful of once-rosy-looking shares only to see the value of their investments cut by half.
 If they do not need cash, they can shrug them off as paper losses and just sit tight until things get better.
 Unfortunately, to have enough money, some are forced to sell at a loss to weather out the COVID-19 storm.

 This crisis is a lesson on proper investor risk profiling.
 The phrase “high risk, high reward” is often thrown around, but if things do head south, the magnitude of the risks is rarely discussed in-depth, so many newbies might find themselves floundering in tougher times.
 Thus, it is also the time to appreciate the importance of having seasoned fund managers and advisors.